Getting Started

 Apply the ansible demo into the cluster:

-you must be logged to the OpenShift cluster before you execute the playbook. ansible-playbook rhacs-demo.yaml -e stackrox_central_admin_password=[your_pass](1)
+you must be logged to the OpenShift cluster before you execute the playbook. ansible-playbook rhacs-demo.yaml -e stackrox_central_admin_password=[your_pass](1)1 The same password you obtained in the step 1 of the ACS loginsection. -

 After the Playbook execution (and if everything worked properly), the output will be the following: